 MINNEAPOLIS (AP) — The Latest on the investigation into the death of Prince (all times local):

-A spokeswoman for North Memorial Medical Center says Schulenberg was a primary care physician at its Minnetonka clinic but he no longer works for the health care system.
-A message left Tuesday at the physician's home wasn't immediately returned.
+A spokeswoman for North Memorial Medical Center said Schulenberg was a primary care physician at its Minnetonka clinic but that he no longer works for the health care system.
+No one answered the door at the doctor's home on Tuesday and phone messages left for him weren't returned.